 - The topic of the paper is appropriate for an extended piece of legal writing which requires application of research, analytical, organizational and other writing skills.

-- Factual, legal and other material in the paper are cited appropriately, according to the Blue Book, ALWD or other recognized legal citation system prescribed by the faculty member.
+- Factual, legal, and other material in the paper are cited appropriately, according to the Blue Book, the ALWD Manual, or other recognized legal citation system prescribed by the faculty member.

 - The student uses numbers and types of sources which the faculty member believes are appropriate to the nature and scope of the paper topic.